owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 rendering.
 I stumbled across [Lilypond][lilypond], a music engraving program in the [GNU Project][gnu-project].
 The input format is a TeX-like markup that is simple to generate, and the program can output stunningly beautiful scores in PDF, PNG, and SVG formats.
-To keep the article focused, I will not include the rendering code, but you can check out [the full source on GitHub][github-project] if you are interested.
+To keep the post focused, I will not include the rendering code, but you can check out [the full source on GitHub][github-project] if you are interested.
 [Score 9](#score-9) shows our previous result rendered with Lilypond.